Remigration: Italy

 Lega Giovani, the youth wing of the right-wing populist Italian party Lega, advocated for remigration following violent incidents in January 2025 involving migrants in Como and Lombardy, and received support from the Lombardy regional leader of the party.

 In May 2025, Lega MEP Roberto Vannacci addressed a 'Remigration Summit' in Milan, expressing support for remigration and stating that "remigration is not a slogan but a concrete proposal."
+Vannacci later broke away from Lega and founded National Future, a party focused on promoting remigration.

-In the same month, Lega MEP Isabella Tovaglieri similarly called for a "systematic remigration campaign".
+In May 2025, Lega MEP Isabella Tovaglieri similarly called for a "systematic remigration campaign".

+In April 2026, Lega's leader Matteo Salvini called for remigration at a Milan rally, suggesting a "points-based residence permit" where "after a number of mistakes you go back to your own country".

+The minor neo-fascist party CasaPound supports remigration (along with other far-right organizations like Veneto Fronte Skinheads, Rete dei Patrioti e Brescia ai Bresciani) and proposed a law about it on 7 July 2026.

 Netherlands

 In 2021, the Party for Freedom (PVV) called for the formation of a Ministry for Remigration in its manifesto, but removed this policy from its programme for the 2023 Dutch general election.
 Remigration was again included in the PVV's programme for the 2025 Dutch general election, where the party advocated introducing a voluntary remigration scheme that would involve migrants renouncing Dutch citizenship.
+In February 2026, PVV leader Geert Wilders called for "large-scale remigration programs" during a speech in the Dutch Parliament, which would be largely voluntary, but "mandatory for criminals, profiteers, and illegal immigrants".

 In its 2023 election programme, JA21 advocated for "promoting remigration in case of failed integration".

 The Forum for Democracy (FvD) advocates for "mass remigration" in order to maintain a "white Europe", and has criticised the PVV for focusing more on reducing immigration than promoting remigration.

-Norway

-The influential Norwegian counter-jihad blogger Fjordman himself stated in his writings in June 2011 that "Islam, and all those who practice it, must be totally and physically removed from the entire Western world".